Add an Event to Your Timeline

 You can enable or disabled autocompletion from your Account page.

 You can also use the custom color picker at the bottom to choose a color not on the palette, just click on the square under Custom Color Picker.
+Then select the custom color you would like and close out the pop-up box.

 The icon is displayed to the left of the event name when the event only has a start date: